The top ways to improve fuel economy are to reduce speeding, idling, and aggressive driving while staying tuned up and

-Past estimates for the impact of A/C on fuel use has ranged wildly, reaching as much as 30%.
+Past estimates for the impact of A/C on fuel use have ranged wildly, reaching as much as 30%.
 While the exact fuel impact for trucks isn't quite clear, it definitely exists, and 3% is likely the floor for a truck's air conditioner's impact on fuel economy.
 Limiting it will save fuel.

 Granted, this measure may simply not be worth the driver suffering through sweltering heat, even if they can open the windows or opt for a portable 12V-battery-powered air conditioning unit.
 Drivers will do a lot for improved fuel savings, but ditching their A/C might be a bridge too far.
 In fact, UPS is under scrutiny for not even offering A/C in their delivery trucks, despite 110 degree heat in some regions.

 A full truckload burns more fuel than an empty truck.
 One Canadian report estimates that a truck that reduces its weight by 110 pounds would save $490 in fuel across 124,274 miles.

 Perhaps more importantly, you'll also want to avoid strapping anything to a truck bed that could add wind resistance.
 Even an empty rack will drop a car's mileage by 5 mph when driving at 65 mph.